“This is one of the most challenging, interesting 6,100 yard courses I have ever played”-World Golf Hall of Fame Member

 Hole #13 (415-Back, 410-Middle, 343-Forward,Par 4)

 Another pretty par four, thirteen presents the player with a demanding tee shot that must avoid out of bounds and trees all the way down the left side and several large trees on the right corner of the dogleg right.
-The player must deside whether or not to lay back on top of the hill on the fairway off the tee or bomb one down the hill onto the flat section of the fairway.
-Cimino’s pond and its famous carp await any chunked shot into the green.
-Another new green complex designed by Tyler Rae and Jim Morgan presents a two-tier green with a slope bisecting the two distinct levels.
+The player must decide whether or not to lay back on top of the hill on the fairway off the tee or bomb one down the hill onto the flat section of the fairway.
+Cimino’s Pond and its famous carp await any chunked shot into the green.
+Another new green complex designed by Tyler Rae presents a two-tier green with a slope bisecting the two distinct levels.
 A “backboard” on the back of the green may bring balls back down to the pin and the middle slope will also bring balls back to a lower pin location.

 Hole #14 (197-Back, 177-Middle, 159-Forward, Par 3)